 shall not be manufactured in the Community or placed on the market unless they have been registered in accordance with the relevant provisions where this is required.

-Save where this Regulation provides otherwise, any manufacturer or importer of a substance shall submit a registration to the European Chemicals Agency in Helsinki.
+Unless otherwise provided in this Regulation, any manufacturer or importer of a substance shall submit a registration to the European Chemicals Agency in Helsinki.
 The regulation details the duties of the Agency, the procedure of registration and the sharing of existing knowledge.